NBKRedSpy/BtShowXp/README.md

 ![Pilot List](Media/PilotList.png)

+# BEX Version
+If running the BEX mod (aka BattleTech Extended - CE), use the BTShowXP-BEX version in the downloads.

 # Upgrading
 For users upgrading from versions prior to 1.1, it is recommended to overwrite the mod.json in the BTShowXp install directory.